 - The information on special permits (licences) that have been issued, suspended or annulled and good manufacturing practice conformity certificates is also published in the data base of the European Medicines Agency.

-In cases where the manufacturer/importer fails to comply with the principles and guidelines of good manufacturing practice, the FVS is entitled to make the following decisions regarding:
+In cases where the manufacturer/importer of the veterinary medicinal products or active substances fails to comply with the principles and guidelines of good manufacturing practice, the FVS is entitled to make the following decisions regarding:

 - certificate of good manufacturing practice:

 - a temporary suspension of the issue, stating the reasons and the time period within which the required remedial measures must be implemented,